Testing event-driven systems, simply.

 Define Tasks

-Create dispatcher and listener tasks that connect to your system's integration points.
+Create dispatcher and listener tasks that connect to your system's integration points like HTTP endpoints, message queues and event streams.
+Use variables to share data between tasks.

 Define Assertions